metabase/metabase/docs/installation-and-operation/running-metabase-on-azure.md

 ### How to upgrade

-Go to the Metabase web app you created and click in **Settings** -> **Container Settings**.
+Go to the Metabase web app you created and click on **Deployment** -> **Deployment Center**.

-In the textbox of your Metabase Docker container, change the version of the container to the new version.
-See available versions in [Dockerhub](https://hub.docker.com/r/metabase/metabase/tags?page=1&ordering=last_updated).
+Change the version of the container to the new version in the **Full Image Name and Tag** text field under **Registry settings**, and click on **Save**.
+Available versions of the Metabase Docker image can be found on [Docker Hub](https://hub.docker.com/r/metabase/metabase/tags?page=1&ordering=last_updated).

-**Important**: always ensure you have a backup of your Database before doing a version upgrade, *especially* when upgrading between major versions.
-Also remember that Metabase doesn't officially support downgrading versions.
+**Important**: always ensure you have backed up the Metabase application database before upgrading, *especially* when doing so between major versions.
+Metabase also doesn't officially support downgrading versions.

 ### How to see the logs